Samsung/tizen-docs/docs/tizen-studio/native-tools/multiple-screen-n.md

 2. Add a Background UI component by dragging and dropping a background from the **Palette** to the grid.

-3. Add a Button UI component by dragging and dropping a button from the **Palette** to the grid.
+3. Add 2 Button UI components by dragging and dropping a button from the **Palette** to the grid.

 4. Input a string key.